The three types of workplace absences and how to manage them

 Annual leave

-This is, by far, the most common type of agreed absence.
-All employees are entitled to annual leave and it is important that they take this in order to relax and recharge.
-This is key to physical and mental health, helping people stay rested, happy, well-motivated and productive.
-Managing and documenting holiday requests can be time-consuming even in businesses with relatively small teams, especially if people are taking time off at different times throughout the year.
+This is the most common type of agreed absence.
+All employees are entitled to annual leave – it is key to physical and mental health, helping people stay rested, happy, well-motivated and productive.
+However, managing and documenting holiday requests can be time-consuming even in businesses with relatively small teams, especially if people are taking time off at different times throughout the year.

 Maternity and paternity leave